js-cookie/js-cookie/README.md

 _Note: Removing a nonexistent cookie neither raises any exception nor returns any value._

+> [!IMPORTANT]
+> `HttpOnly` cookies cannot be controlled with JavaScript.
+That means this library will not work on cookies of that type.

 ## Namespace conflicts

 If there is any danger of a conflict with the namespace `Cookies`, the `noConflict` method will allow you to define a new namespace and preserve the original one.
 This is especially useful when running the script on third party sites e.g. as part of a widget or SDK.